PJB3005/GoonLight-Heist/Lighting/readme.md

 * Bottom left: Red (basically unnoticable, as there is no alpha)
 * Bottom right: Green

-Because each corner has a different channel, each corner can individual colours (and have them blend between the other corners) with a smart colour matrix.
+Because each corner has a different channel, each corner can have individual colours (and have them blend between the other corners) with a smart colour matrix.

 The base of said colour matrix is this: